RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: B

-### [important] Question # 57 - 	Gary wants to [monitor privileged credential] use in his Microsoft [SQL] Server environment, which he hosts with an IaaS provider.
+### Question # 57 - 	Gary wants to [monitor privileged credential] use in his Microsoft [SQL] Server environment, which he hosts with an IaaS provider.
 What type of tool should Gary select to help with this need?
 A.	A WAF.
 B.	A database SIEM.
 C.	A DB- IPS.